Microshak/MicroNotes/Azure/CosmosDB.md

 # Multi-master
 1. Can write to any replica around the world.
 2. < 10 millisecond latency for reads and writes
-3. No Need to configure fail over
+3. No need to configure fail over
 4. Has different levels of conflict resolution
    1. Higher value
    2. User Defined Function